Where is Kayak Essentials based?

 With larger parties, we will make additional arrangements.

-If you can’t bring your own sea kayak to Anglesey, we can provide a range of excellent sea kayaks from Valley,
+If you can’t bring your own sea kayak to Anglesey, we can arrange use of a variety of sea kayaks via our local specialist kayak store.

 Groups of 4 or more